What's happening now?

 What are the benefits of cycling?

-- Reduced emissions: cycling provides people with the option to use their vehicles less, reducing environmental pollution and improving air quality.
+• Reduced emissions: cycling allows people to use their vehicles less, reducing environmental pollution and improving air quality.

 What types of improvements are we considering?